-Sabarimala Temple is one of the important religious centres where a large number of devotees flock on an annual basis to offer their prayers and seek grace.
+Sabarimala Temple is one of the important religious centers where a large number of devotees flock on an annual basis to offer their prayers and seek grace.
 The Sabarimala festival is celebrated every year to worship Lord Ayyappa.
 It is a pilgrimage tour where everyone gathers irrespective of their religion and caste.
-One can also see many foreign nationals on the occasion of Sabarimala Festival as well.
+One can also see many foreign nationals on the occasion of the Sabarimala Festival as well.
 Sabarimala Festival lasts from November to the month of January.

 According to history and tales of the past, it is said that, even after the temple was completed, it remained mostly unreachable by the locals for a period of about 3 consecutive centuries.
 Then in the 9th century, it is believed that there was a prince named Manikandan of the Pandalam dynasty who rediscovered the path to reach this place.